 Rounding out the cast for the lively romantic comedy of manners are Mia Goth as Emma’s protégé Harriet Smith, Amber Anderson as the unrivaled Jane Fairfax, and Tanya Reynolds as the vain Mrs. Elton.
 While the whole cast sounds stellar, we are particularly looking forward to seeing Miranda Hart in the Regency era, as the garrulous Miss Bates.

 Who is making the new period drama?

 “Emma” is the first feature-length drama for director Autumn de Wilde, who is widely known for her photography and music videos.
 Eleanor Catton, (Man Booker Prize winner for the 1860s-set The Luminaries, a “lively parody of a 19th-century novel”) adapted “Emma” for the screen.

 De Wilde said that “working with the brilliant Eleanor Catton on her screenplay for our Jane Austen’s Emma… has been an incredible, inspiring and hilarious experience.”

 Costumes are by Alexandra Byrne (The Aeronauts, Elizabeth).

 Working Title’s Tim Bevan and Eric Fellner (Atonement, Les Miserables, Victoria & Abdul, Rebecca), and Blueprint Pictures’ Graham Broadbent and Pete Czernin (The Guernsey Literary and Potato Peel Pie Society) produced.
 The British costume drama was filmed in England.

 When can we watch Emma?

 “Emma” premieres in theaters in the US on February 21, 2020, and in the United Kingdom on February 28, 2020.
-Watch the first trailer below.
+Watch the official trailer below.